Food, Logic, and Creation:

 Dr. Mary Anne Urlakis

 Classically lettered in Philosophy and Bioethics, Dr. Urlakis is an independent bioethicist who provides ethical consultation, support and advocacy to individuals and institutions.
 Her work involves continued research, particularly within the scope of the history of medical ethical praxis, the philosophical and theological underpinnings of sound moral reasoning, and the value of Virtue Ethics and Natural Law Theory.
 She is staunchly Pro-Life, and advocates for the rights of vulnerable human persons, specifically those at the edges of life – the unborn, the terminally ill, and the elderly.
+She is Co-founder and Executive Director of the Dignitas Personae Institute for Nascent Human Life.

 Abstract for Dr. Thomas J. Marlowe